teodorov/confreelander_dart/README.md

 <a id="1">[1]</a>
 Matthew Might, David Darais, and Daniel Spiewak.
 "Parsing with derivatives: a functional pearl."
 Acm sigplan notices 46, no. 9 (2011): 189-195.

+<a id="2">[2]</a> Peter Thiemann.
+Partial Derivatives for Context-Free Languages: From μ-Regular Expressions to Pushdown Automata

+We extend **Antimirov**'s **partial derivatives** from regular expressions to μ-regular expressions that describe context-free languages.
+We prove the correctness of partial derivatives as well as the finiteness of the set of iterated partial derivatives.
+The latter are used as pushdown symbols in our construction of a nondeterministic pushdown automaton, which generalizes Antimirov's NFA construction.